Skip to main content

 Medical history and physical exam

-Ultrasound is often one of the first tests used to look at the uterus, ovaries, and fallopian tubes in women with possible gynecologic problems.
+Ultrasound is often one of the first tests used to look at the uterus, ovaries, and fallopian tubes in those with possible gynecologic problems.
 Ultrasound uses sound waves to take pictures of the inside of the body.
 A small wand (called a transducer or probe) gives off sound waves and picks up the echoes as they bounce off the organs.
 A computer translates the echoes into pictures.

 Endometrial tissue sampling